 |Monitoring||The status of a mirroring job appears in the Monitoring tab.|

 |Target Site Configuration||To use a site as a mirroring target, some configuration is required.|

 |Mirror Pages to a Target Site||Create a target page in the editorial interface on the target site and create a page that acts as the root page for the mirrored pages.
-You also can use an existing page as the mirroring root page.
+You can also use an existing page as the mirroring root page.
 To publish pages, the mirroring application needs to be installed and configuration needs to be implemented.|

 |Mirroring in Other Formats||Partners and customers can create mirroring in formats other than Episerver CMS Import/Export format and plug them in using the provider model.|

 You can configure the settings used when running A/B tests under Admin > Config > Tool Settings > AB Testing Configuration.

 |Test Duration||Sets the default test duration in days.
 This can be changed in edit view when setting up an A/B test.|

 Sets the default number of A/B test participants in percentage.
 This can be changed in edit view when setting up an A/B test.

 If the participation percentage is set to 20, 20 % of the site visitors participate in the A/B test.
 Half of the test participants are directed to the original version, and half to the variation version; the A/B test then measures which version has the most conversions.
 Site visitors not participating in the test are directed to the original version.

 A higher number means that more visitors participate in the test and data is gathered more quickly, but it also means that a possibly less-effective page, from a conversion point of view, is exposed to more visitors.